 Brown Butter Sugar Cookies

-Once our butter is browned, we mix in both white sugar AND brown sugar (hello, richness).
-Then we slowly mix in the dry ingredients.
+Once the butter is browned, mix in both white sugar AND brown sugar (hello, richness).
+Then slowly mix in the dry ingredients.
 The dough is going to be thicker and greasier than your typical sugar cookie dough.
 Don’t be alarmed.
 This is exactly how the dough is supposed to be.
-Because we roll the dough into balls and aren’t using it for cutouts, this texture works just fine.
+Because the dough is rolled into balls and not for cutouts, the texture works just fine.

 Buttery, slightly nutty, melt in your mouth.
 The brown butter really amplifies these sugar cookies.
 Not to mention the extra richness from the brown sugar and the added sweetness from the vanilla extract.
 The flavor of these cookies is out of this world.

 This recipe was originally published on December 17th, 2018.
 It is unchanged with slightly updated instructions and tips.